 Setting up the Nuheara IQbuds2 Max

 At the heart of the IQbuds2 aural abilities is Nuheara's Ear ID, which is actually the clinical NAL-NL2 test from the National Acoustic Laboratory (NAL) used by audiologists to tune hearing aids that make "speech intelligible and overall loudness comfortable."
 Practically, Ear ID finds out what you can hear, then molds the IQbuds2 Max sound output to help compensate for age-related high-frequency hearing loss, improving overall aural performance for both conversation and music.

 As with past iterations, Nuheara's Ear ID test needs to be conducted in a dead-quiet room.
 Various tones at various frequencies and various volume levels are emitted for each ear; you indicate in the app when the tone becomes audible.
 The whole Ear ID process takes less than 10 minutes.

-The IQbuds2 Max are not the only true wireless buds that include a hearing test; the Soundcore Liberty Air 2 ($99, check price on Amazon) buds, for instance, include a similar "Hear ID" test.
+The IQbuds2 Max are not the only true wireless buds that include a hearing test; the Soundcore Liberty Air 2 ($99) buds, for instance, include a similar "Hear ID" test.
 The Air 2 buds lack the IQbuds2's expansive noise canceling and ambient sound capabilities, however, amongst other attributes.
 The forthcoming Olive Pro (April, pre-order $199, $299 regular price), which are both an FDA-registered hearing aid and true wireless buds, also will include a five-minute app-based hearing test.